wp-plugins/nex-forms-express-wp-form-builder/readme.txt

 * NEX-Forms is a really great plugin which i have been longing for long time! - ympark2000
 * Great usability, Design and Support! - HITMILK
 * I have tried manny many form builders and was so happy I stumbled on this one - themisters

+To sum it all up NEX-Forms offer flexibilty, customazabilty, usability and design with awesome and easy to use features and settings that makes web form building so easy, your grandma could do it!

 == Installation ==